 - utilization of health services by special population

-- Is an unique and powerful database of hospital input stays.
+- Is an unique and powerful database of hospital inpatient stays.

 - Can be used to identify, track, and analyze national trends in health care utilization, access, charges, quality and outcomes.

 - Is the largest all-payer inpatient care database in the U.S.